 Pianist, composer, and leader of CATRO, Mark DeWalt is the creative force behind the Pittsburgh Jazz band called CATRO.
 Their inspired sound truly comes from the heart – an expression of life’s joys & passions – as they deftly combine elements of many genres into every song with each musician adding his or her own color, timbre and very soul to the project, resulting in real musical synergy.

 The band is based in western Pennsylvania with musicians who are among the most talented and versatile performers in the region.
-CATRO will feature virtuosic soloing of Eastern Ohio’s jazz legend, Dave Kana, on tenor sax and swinging keyboards of composer/pianist, Mark Dewalt, renowned Glenn Schaft on drums and the sultry and captivating vocals of Tammi Dahl, whose style, phrasing, and emotions add to the fullest expression of the mood of the song.
+CATRO features virtuosic soloing of Eastern Ohio’s jazz legend, Dave Kana, on tenor sax and swinging keyboards of composer/pianist, Mark DeWalt, renowned Glenn Schaft on drums – and has recorded with the sultry and captivating vocals of Tammi Dahl, whose style, phrasing, and emotions add to the fullest expression of the mood of the song.
 Listeners may be reminded of Nancy Wilson or Eva Cassidy.

 CATRO’s musicians have toured, recorded, and performed in Jazz, Rock, Latin, Classical and Educational capacities all over the world combining new melodies, contemporary harmonies, and 21st century energy to create a unique, entertaining and accessible sound.